roger-yt/Fragmented-at-Training-Chained-at-Testing/README.md

     draw.mode=main\
     draw.model_size=quick_start
 ```
-, you can draw the zero and few-shot testing performance of Transformers trained on FTCT with depth 5 and child chain length 3 stored.
+, you can draw the zero and few-shot testing performance of Transformers trained on FTCT with depth 5 and child chain length 3.
 This image will be stored in ```figures/fs_and_chain_len_quick_start.png```.

 <img src="figures/readme/fs_and_chain_len_quick_start.png" alt="drawing" width="200"/>